thijsputman/home-assistant-config/README.md

 hook to ensure consistent formatting and – for YAML and Markdown – more elaborate sanity-checking.

 To set up this pre-commit hook, follow the below instructions.
-This assumes NPM and Python3/`pip` are installed on your system:
+This assumes NPM, Python3/`pip` and [jq](https://stedolan.github.io/jq/) are installed on your
+system:

 ```shell
 pip install --user yamllint